-ACF members are not eligible for tuition reimbursement or other professional enrichment programs described in Article 15 of this Agreement.
+ACF members are eligible for tuition waiver for Cincinnati State courses, as described in Article 15(A) of this Agreement.
+ACF members are not eligible for other professional enrichment programs described in Article 15 of this Agreement.

 M. Reduction in Force